-- Drizzle a little olive oil in a wide, deep saucepan and add the onions.
+- Place the oil in a wide, deep saucepan and add the onions.
 Cook on a low heat with the lid on for 5 minutes, stirring occasionally, until the onions have softened but are not brown.

-- Turn the heat up to medium and add the chicken pieces.
-Fry for about 5 minutes until the chicken is golden brown.
+- Turn the heat up to medium-high and add the chicken pieces.
+Fry for a couple minutes until the chicken is golden brown.

 - Add about ¾ of the tin of coconut milk and stir.
 Bring to the boil and then turn down and cook for 10 minutes.

-- After 10 minutes, add the spinach and stir until all the spinach has wilted and is mixed in.
-Do this bit by bit if necessary.
-If you feel the curry is too thick you can add the rest of the coconut milk.
+- After 10 minutes, add the spinach and stir until all the spinach has just wilted and is mixed in.
+If you feel the curry is too thick, you can add the rest of the coconut milk.

-- Serve the curry with rice and a glass of white wine or a beer.
+- Serve the curry with rice and/or naans and a glass of white wine (or a beer!)